haibianshifeng/Lattice-Boltzmann/README.md

 Inspired by the original work of Daniel V. Schroeder[[1]](#1).

 The Lattice Boltzmann is a simple and relatively young method of Computational fluid dynamics.
-In contrast to traditional computational fluid dynamics (CFD) approaches based on the conservation of macroscopic quantities like mass, momentum, and energy, the Lattice Boltzmann method (LBM) models the fluid by the kinetics of discrete particles that propagate (streaming step) and collide (relaxation step) on a discrete lattice mesh.
+In contrast to traditional computational fluid dynamics based on the conservation of macroscopic quantities (mass, momentum, and energy) the Lattice Boltzmann models the fluid by the kinetics of discrete particles that propagate and collide on a discrete lattice mesh.
 Due to its particular nature, LBM has several advantages, such as dealing with complex boundaries, incorporating microscopic interactions, and parallelization of the algorithm.[[2]](#2)

-This project hence aims to demonstrate the easy-to-parallelize property of the algorithm and exploits the graphical processing unit (GPU) for computing and rendering purpose, specially for scientific programming.
+This project hence aims to demonstrate the easy-to-parallelize property of the algorithm and exploits the graphical processing unit (GPU) for computing and rendering purpose, specially for the propagating and colliding steps, where growth of mesh has quadratical effect on growth of program running time.

-CUDA was chosen as the language to go, since the the language was excellently engineered and makes the programming experience very comfortable.
-If the programmer knows his way around C/C++, she or he could get familiar quickly with NVIDIA's proprietary language.
-The final rendering is done with OpenGL.

-Readers with further interest for technical details can take a look at the included `tutorial.pdf` of professor Daniel Schroeder, an excellent introduction into the topic.

 ## Some results